www.Plesums.com (logo)

 Medicare Part C

 If you had Medigap (Medicare supplement) insurance, two claims were filed...
 Medicare, and Medigap, or maybe 3 claims if drugs under Part D were involved.
 What happened to the "good old days" with a single medical card?
 That is the relatively new Medicare Part C, sometimes sold as Medicare Complete, or Medicare Advantage.
 You sign up for a single Medicare approved insurance policy with your choice of company, that includes the coverages of Part A, Part B, and perhaps Part D. You choose HMO, PPO, HSA, PFFS, or other types of services and coverages.
 You get to pick the features you want in the policy, such as how much copayment and deductible you are willing to accept, to reduce your premiums.
-You send the insurance company a lot of money each month, in addition to what the government pays the insurance company on your behalf (corresponding to what it cost the government to provide Part A coverage).
-Some policies have you continue to pay the government for Part B, and then you have low or no premiums to the insurance company (but now have to follow their rules).
+You send the insurance company a lot of money each month, in addition to what the government pays the insurance company on your behalf (corresponding to what it cost the government to provide Part A coverage and subsidize Part B coverage).
+Some policies have you continue to pay the government for Part B, and then advertise that you have low or no premiums to the insurance company (but now have to follow their rules).
 Sounds good.
 Just like the ads on TV.
 But wait, if you sign up now, we will double...just pay shipping and handling...

 Managing your drugs and doctor